Misterblue/misterblue.github.io/virtualworlds/herbal3d/index.md

 Expected completion is in a month or two.
 Direct questions to [the author](mailto:herbal3d@misterblue.com).

+The text and ideas expressed in this document are Copyright 2016, by Robert Adams and can be used only with permission.

 # Herbal3D: Infrastructure for Virtual Worlds

 This document describes an architecture for